speedyllama/nyctransit/README.md

 R for Romeo.
 S for Sierra.
 Z for Zulu.
+Also, you may say Shuttle for S train.
+And, please say the full name: Staten Island Rail, not S. I. R., for Staten Island Rail.

 We hope this Alexa skill helps you commute.
 If you encounter problems, please do not hesitate to contact us: info@speedyllama.com